 What did your buddy Abba Father have to say about these attacks?

 In our session he discussed the fate of the relationship between humans and animals as looking very bleak if we continue to overcrowd the world.
-We discussed the years of bizarre behaviour as being a byproduct of their natural design.
+We discussed the years of bizarre behavior as being a byproduct of their natural design.
 But it is still all theoretical.

 Did he have a theory as to why animals are being so mean to people?